fjankowsk/fitpdf/README.md

                         The labels to use for each input file. (default: None) --mean value          The global mean fluence to divide the histograms by. (default: 1.0) --meanthresh value    Ignore fluence data below this mean fluence threshold, i.e. select only data where fluence / mean > meanthresh. (default: -3.0)
-  --model {LL,NN,NNL}   Use the specified distribution model, where N denotes a Normal and L a Lognormal component.
+  --model {NL,NN,NNL}   Use the specified distribution model, where N denotes a Normal and L a Lognormal component.
 For instance, the default NNL model consists of two Normal and one Lognormal distributions.
                         (default: NNL)
   --title text          Set a custom figure title. (default: None)